-We value freedom of thought as the right of all people, and practice tolerance of others’ beliefs.
-To us, these are more important than creed.
+We value freedom of thought as the right of all people and practice tolerance of others’ beliefs.
 Our churches are democratic, loving communities where we all learn together and reach out to one another.

 Unitarian Universalist churches uphold liberal values of freedom of belief and conscience, unrestricted use of reason in religious inquiry, and tolerance for theological diversity.